-The integrated inverter and high power DCDC converter was designed to fit in an identified location in the rear of the vehicle, with 3 phase cables running to the electric machine integrated into the transmission.
+The integrated inverter and high-power DCDC converter was designed to fit in an identified location in the rear of the vehicle, with 3 phase cables running to the electric machine integrated into the transmission.

-The DCDC converter was designed as a 3 phase device, using 3 water cooled inductors at its heart.
-Control was via a high speed interleaved switching methodology, offering strategies for full and partial operation to maximise efficiency.
+The DCDC converter was designed as a 3-phase device, using 3 water-cooled inductors at its heart.
+Control was via a high-speed interleaved switching methodology, offering strategies for full and partial operation to maximise efficiency.

 The inverter was designed around switching media and proprietary DC capacitor technology to meet the peak and continuous current demands.
-The resulting housing was machined from solid due to low unit volumes required for the project.
+The resulting housing was machined from solid due to the low unit volumes required for the project.